How I Spent My First Month as a full-time blogger

 I’m really going to allot a portion of my sales for an advertising budget.

 Of course, I’ve got plans on how to further test this out.

-My next goal with this is to test if running an Instagram Story ad is efficient in converting leads for my class, “How to Start a Creative Business through Blogging”
+My next goal with this is to test if running an Instagram Story ad is efficient in converting leads for my class, “How to Start a Money-Making Blog (Your Creative Business)”

 And there you have it.